Project 0: Checkers Game Engine - Fall 2025

 • driver.pdf - The output of sample driver/test program.

-Step 3: Complete the Solitaire class
+Step 3: Complete the Checkers class

 You need to implement the class according to the requirements.
 For the requirements please refer to the Specifications, The Rules, and Additional Requirements sections on this page.